skypto/cleancalc/README.md

 # CLEANCALC*

+## v0.2.0

+* Introduction of html page that will work as the frontend for the cleancalc.

 ## v0.1.0

 * Now possible to pass the arguments as well as the operation type in a single function for computation.